Is Anxiety Curable?

 How Do I Know If I Have An Anxiety Disorder?

-There are plenty of people that feel anxiety once in a blue moon that claims to have anxiety.
+Plenty of people feel anxiety once in a blue moon that claims to have anxiety.
 Knowing the difference between occasional anxiety and an anxiety disorder is an important distinction to make.
 Clinical anxiety can be incredibly challenging to manage and can have a huge impact on day-to-day life.

-There are signs that you may be experiencing a social anxiety disorder, and it is important to see a professional if you seriously think that you may have one.
-Ignoring the signs will make the situation worse and make it more difficult to dig out from underneath that disorder.
+There are signs that you may be experiencing a social anxiety disorder, and it is important to see a professional if you seriously think you may have one.
+Ignoring the signs will worsen the situation and make it more difficult to dig out from underneath that disorder.